Blue Thunder

-Blue Thunder is a 1983 American action thriller film from Columbia Pictures, produced by Gordon Carroll, Phil Feldman, and Andrew Fogelson and directed by John Badham.
+Blue Thunder is a 1983 American neo-noir action thriller film directed by John Badham and starring Roy Scheider, Malcolm McDowell, Daniel Stern, Candy Clark and Warren Oates.

-The Blue Thunder helicopter itself did exist as two copies of modified French helicopter "Aérospatiale Gazelle", on which the cockpit was installed in the style of AH-64.
+The Blue Thunder helicopter itself did exist as two copies of modified French Aérospatiale Gazelles.

 A spin-off television series, also called Blue Thunder, ran for 11 episodes in 1984.

 Plot

-Frank Murphy is a Metropolitan Police Department air support division pilot and troubled Vietnam War veteran with post traumatic stress disorder (PTSD).
-His newly assigned observer is novice Richard Lymangood.
-The two patrol Los Angeles at night and give assistance to police forces on the ground.
+Frank Murphy is a Los Angeles Police Department (LAPD) air support division pilot and troubled Vietnam War Veteran with post-traumatic stress disorder.
+His newly assigned observer is rookie officer Richard Lymangood.
+The two patrol the city by helicopter and give assistance to police forces on the ground when needed.

-Murphy is instructed to attend a sunrise demonstration in the Mojave Desert at "Pinkville" and is selected to pilot an advanced helicopter, informally called "The Special" and nicknamed "Blue Thunder", during an evaluation exercise.
-It is a military-style combat aircraft intended for police use in surveillance and against possible large-scale civic disobedience during the 1984 Summer Olympics.
-With powerful armament, and other accoutrements such as thermal infrared scanners, unidirectional microphones and cameras, built-in mobile telephone, computer and modem, and a U-Matic Video Cassette Recorder, Blue Thunder appears to be a formidable tool in the war on crime.
+Upon returning from an evening patrol, the pair are placed under a two-week suspension for allegations of voyeurism during a nearby mugging that resulted in the death of city councilwoman Diana McNeely.
+Murphy is shortly reinstated for duty and instructed to attend a private sunrise demonstration in the Mojave Desert at "Pinkville" and is selected to pilot an advanced helicopter, informally called "The Special" but given the nickname "Blue Thunder", during an evaluation exercise.
+It is a military-style combat aircraft intended for police use in surveillance and against possible large-scale civic disobedience or terrorism during the upcoming 1984 Summer Olympics in Los Angeles.

+With robust bulletproof armor, powerful armament, and other accoutrements, such as thermal infrared scanners, unidirectional microphones and cameras, built-in mobile telephone, computer and modem, a six-barreled 20 millimeter electric cannon, a "whisper mode" that lets the vehicle fly silently and a U-matic video cassette recorder; Blue Thunder appears to be a formidable tool in the war on crime.
 Murphy notes wryly that with enough of these helicopters "you could run the whole damn country."